"I was thinking about you all day today and what a great

 What has surprised you or worked better than expected with UncoverTheNet?

 I guess the level of traffic is the most surprising thing.
-For example, my wife has a clothing store that she listed in Uncover the Net (a Sponsored Listing), and she’s getting 200-500 hits a month from her listing!
+For example, a friend has a clothing store that listed in Uncover the Net (a Sponsored Listing), and they are getting 200-500 hits a month from the listing!
 So, I’m happy that we’re able to deliver customers to merchants and that we’re able to help customers find what they’re looking for.

 You seem to be adding many other features outside of the directory realm to UncoverTheNet.
 Do you intend to create a full fledged portal?